 8. Pacific Crest Trail, California to Washington

-Stretching from southern California to the Canadian border, the Pacific Crest Trail is the Appalachian Trail’s West Coast cousin.
+Stretching from southern California to the Canadian border, the Pacific Crest Trail (PCT) is the Appalachian Trail’s West Coast cousin.
 Its 2,600-mile length mostly follows the rugged ridges and mountains that stretch from south to north in this region, hitting literal high points along the Sierra Nevada and Cascades.
-More than a dozen distinct biomes – from lowland deserts and scrubby steppes, to mountain forests (including majestic sequoia and Douglas fir groves) and alpine tundra – are represented here.
+More than a dozen distinct biomes – from lowland deserts and scrubby steppes to mountain forests (including majestic sequoia and Douglas fir groves) and alpine tundra – are represented here.
 Despite the Pacific Crest Trail’s impressive biodiversity and solitude, it passes within a few hours’ drive of more than 50 million people.

 - Best Segments: In the south, the PCT follows the spine of the San Bernardino Mountains and nearby ranges for nearly 100 miles.
 This rugged stretch affords occasional views of the L.A.
 Basin and Mojave Desert, plus more consistent views of alpine forests and lakes in the higher elevations.
 In Oregon, the segment between the Three Sisters and Mount Hood (or the Columbia River’s deep gorge, a day’s hike to the north), passes through lush forest, high desert, and otherworldly volcanic landscapes.
 This segment stretches between 150 and 200 miles, depending on your exact starting and ending points, and takes 20 to 30 days one way.
+(Be aware that the Pacific Crest Trail Association advises against long-distance hiking during the 2020 season due to the COVID-19 pandemic, though the trail remains open to through-hikers.)

 - How to Get There: If you live anywhere along the West Coast, you can likely drive to the Pacific Crest Trail in four hours or less.
 If you’re flying in, choose the closest city to your desired segment.
-For instance, you can access segments in northern Oregon and southern Washington by flying into Portland International Airport (nonstops to San Francisco, Denver, Chicago, and more than a dozen other cities from $175) then taking TriMet to Gresham Central Transit Center and a Sandy Area Metro (SAM) bus towards Mount Hood.
+For instance, you can access segments in northern Oregon and southern Washington by flying into Portland International Airport (nonstops to San Francisco, Denver, Chicago, and more than a dozen other cities from $175) then taking TriMet to Gresham Central Transit Center and a local bus toward Mount Hood.
 The Welches Road/Mount Hood Highway SAM stop is about a mile from Zigzag Mountain Trail (which crosses Mount Hood Highway).
-Zigzag Mountain Trail connects with the PCT trailhead a few miles north of Mount Hood Highway, at the base of Mount Hood (total cost is $10 or less, depending on time of day).
+Zigzag Mountain Trail connects with the PCT trailhead a few miles north of Mount Hood Highway, at the base of Mount Hood (total cost is $10 or less, depending on the time of day).

 - Accommodations and Cost: The Three Sisters-Mount Hood-Columbia Gorge stretch is almost entirely within two national forests, Mt.
 Hood and Willamette, where dispersed camping is permitted at no cost.
 Organized campsites, some of which have showers and electricity, range from free to $21 per night in this area.
 If you’re driving in and beginning your hike here, you’ll pay another $5 for your car.

 - Pickup and Transportation Considerations: You can get reliable cell service and schedule or call a cab pickup at the Welches Road/Mount Hood Highway trailhead.
 However, long stretches of the Pacific Crest Trail don’t have this luxury.
-The best option for more remote areas is parking your own vehicle or securing a dropoff/pickup from a friend or via a website such as WhiteBlaze.
+The best option for more remote areas is parking your own vehicle or securing a drop-off/pickup from a friend or via a website such as WhiteBlaze.

 9. North Country Trail, New York to North Dakota